 \section{The Langevin diffusion model}

 The overdamped Langevin Itô diffusion on $\mathbb{R}^2$ is given by

-where $\gamma \in (0, \infty)$, $x_0 \in \mathbb{R}^2$, and $\pi: \mathbb{R}^2 \rightarrow \mathbb{R}$.
-The Langevin diffusion (\ref{eq:langevin-diffusion}) is a continuous-time Markov process and under suitable conditions on $\pi$, it has a limiting distribution with probability density $\pi$ \cite{Roberts1996}.
-Intuitively, $X$ spends more time in regions were $\pi$ is large compared to regions were $\pi$ is small.
+where $\gamma \in (0, \infty)$ is a scaling parameter, $x_0 \in \mathbb{R}^2$ is the initial position, and $\pi: \mathbb{R}^2 \rightarrow \mathbb{R}$ is the target probability density for the diffusion process.
+The Langevin diffusion (\ref{eq:langevin-diffusion}) is a continuous-time Markov process and under suitable conditions on $\pi$, it has a limiting distribution with probability density $\pi$, see Roberts \& Tweedie \cite{Roberts1996} for details.
+Intuitively, this implies that $X$ spends more time in regions were $\pi$ is large compared to regions were $\pi$ is small.
 When we use (\ref{eq:langevin-diffusion}) as a model for animal movement, it is natural to identify the limiting distribution of (\ref{eq:langevin-diffusion}) with the UD by equating $\pi$ with a resource selection function (RSF).
 Typically the RSF is linked to spatial covariates.
-If we imagine $J$ covariates $c_1(x), c_2(x), ..., c_J(x)$, with corresponding parameters $\beta_1, \beta_2, ..., \beta_J$, we can parametrise the RSF as
+If we imagine $J$ spatial covariates $c_1(x), c_2(x), ..., c_J(x)$, with corresponding parameters $\beta_1, \beta_2, ..., \beta_J$, we can parametrise the RSF as

-We assume that we have observations of the animals location at discrete times $t_0 < t_1 < ... < t_n$.
+We assume that we have observations of the animals location at discrete times $t_0 < t_1 < ... < t_n$, possibly with different step-sizes.
 We denote these observations by $x_i := X(t_i)$.
-In this work we assume that these observations are made without error.
-Based on these observations we wish to use maximum likelihood estimation to infer the parameters $\gamma$, and $ \Vec{\beta} := (\beta_1, \beta_2, ..., \beta_J)$.
+In this work we assume that these observations are made without measurement error.
+Based on these observations we aim to use maximum likelihood estimation to infer the parameters $\gamma$, and $ \Vec{\beta} := (\beta_1, \beta_2, ..., \beta_J)$.
 We denote the likelihood function of the observations by $\Pi$, and the log-likelihood by $\ell$.
 Further denote by $p_{y, \Delta t}(x)$ the density of $X(\Delta t)$ conditional on $X(0) = y$.
 We can then exploit the Markov property of Itô diffusions to decompose $\Pi$ as

 or equivalently

 Michelot, et al \cite{Michelot2019}, performed maximum likelihood estimation by approximating the likelihood using an Euler-Maruyama discretisation of (\ref{eq:langevin-diffusion}).
 This essentially amounts to approximating the distribution of the increments $x_i - x_{i - 1}$ of the observations by a Gaussian distribution, or more succinctly